 Although FHFA has published HPIs for some ZIP codes, those indexes are annual (i.e., quarterly index values are not provided).
 Researchers needing quarterly values for ZIP codes may be interested in using index values for the applicable metropolitan area.

 For many small- or medium-sized cities, the ZIP3 is almost synonymous with the MSA.
 Some published mortgage datasets show the “three-digit” ZIP code of the included properties, where it is merely the first three digits of the applicable five-digit code.
 For example, a property whose ZIP code is 91711 would be in the “917” three-digit ZIP code.
 Three-digit ZIP codes represent larger geographic areas than five-digit ZIP codes.

 To aid modelers who have three-digit ZIP codes, FHFA has released a set of developmental HPIs for such areas.
 The underlying information we use for index production is the “all-transactions” dataset, which includes information on both home purchases and refinances.
 We can use FHFA HPIs to approximate current home values by assuming that prices have changed by the same percentage as the applicable house price index for the local area.
 Given loan-level data, we can apply the same technique to update the underlying value of securitized mortgage pools.
 Our choice of applicable index to update home values depends on the geographic information available in the data.

 As discussed in the Highlights article accompanying the 2011Q1 FHFA HPI Release (available for download at

-(QUARTER 2 INDEX NUMBER - QUARTER 1 INDEX NUMBER) / QUARTER 1 INDEX NUMBER
+To calculate appreciation between any two quarters, use the formula: (QUARTER 2 INDEX NUMBER - QUARTER 1 INDEX NUMBER) / QUARTER 1 INDEX NUMBER

-© 2020 Federal Housing Finance Agency
+© 2023 Federal Housing Finance Agency